- TAX INFO

 Line 7 - Other Income

-See Examples of Income You DO NOT Report and Examples of Income You MUST Report on pages 7 and 8 of these instructions for further details on income which should be included on this line.
+See Examples of Income You DO NOT Report and Examples of Income You MUST Report on page 7 of these instructions for further details on income which should be included on this line.

 If you have income from other sources, you must complete page 2, Part I, and attach the appropriate schedule(s).